-When using the set-top with an SDTV, you must make one of the following connections to view content.
+When using the IPN device with an SDTV, you must make one of the following connections to view content.
 Some SDTVs may not have all these connections.
-Refer to your TV user guides and the cabling diagrams in this guide for more detailed information.
+Refer to your TV user's guides and the cabling diagrams in this guide for more detailed information.